 In KPK area, customary laws or riwaj are also relevant besides the Federal laws.
 The customary laws and the traditions were established much before creation of Pakistan in 1947.
 The traditional governance system requires community support to maintain supply of critical resources such as land and water.
-The system also provides for at least one authority, chosen by the community, with responsibility for managing natural resources and enforcing customary laws.
 This centuries old traditional governance system is participatory and has roots in the communities.
 The main feature of this community-governed system is that it identifies and mobilizes notable, knowledgeable and wise men of the community for dispute resolution and decision making concerning management of individual and common resources.
 This potential of traditional leadership is relevant and has been be used in resolution of disputes related to land acquisition for the project and resettlement related activities.
-The jirgas8 system, described in previous section, has thus a formal and legal basis in the tribal regions in Pakistan.
+The Jirgas7 system, described in previous section, has thus a formal and legal basis in the tribal regions in Pakistan.